UltraBlackLinux/MineMenuFabric/README.md

 Supports enchanted/playerhead icons and copying text, opening links, saying a message in the chat and creating categories to keep your menu sorted!

+**Note: You need to reset the config after some major updates, as config sometimes changes and crashes your game, when you open the menu!**

 Thanks to Girafi for the original mod [❤️](https://www.curseforge.com/minecraft/mc-mods/minemenu)